Verified & Recognized By

 Let us explain.

 For centuries, religious institutions wrapped genuine human goods (community, fellowship, healing, moral purpose) in a package of supernatural claims.
-The virgin birth.
-The miracles.
-The certainties that demand obedience rather than inquiry.
 The God who punishes doubt and rewards blind faith.
-That's the baby we're discarding.
+That's the 'baby' we're discarding.
 Not out of anger, but out of honesty.

 We have no problem with Jesus the man: a teacher, a moral voice, a figure of genuine historical importance.
 We reject the mythology built around him.
 We reject the claim that reason must be surrendered to preserve faith.
 We reject the idea that community requires us to stop thinking.